apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 This is useful for collections that clearly belong to a parent object, such as multiple homes for a person, and do not have any other relationships to other objects.
 If the objects in the array are also related to other types of objects, you should be using joins instead.

-If the `labelField` property is set, the editing interface will use the value of that field as a distinguishing label for each entry in the array.
+If the `titleField` property is set, the editing interface will use the value of that field as a distinguishing label for each entry in the array.
 If there is no such property, the items are numbered.
-Setting `labelField` is recommended.
+Setting `titleField` is recommended.

 Example: